unkcs/gtav-sourcecode-build-guide/README.md

 #### Couldn't connect to RAG.exe.
 Keep trying?
 Just Simply Open the RAG Manually, then start **launch.bat**.

-#### Fatal Error: Fatal disc error (code -*)
-You are %100 missing some files,misdragged something or you have corrupted game files.

 ## Known Issues
-* Game crashes if you open "Keybinds" Menu in *BankRelease* or *Debug* Builds.
+* Game crashes if you open "Keybinds" Menu in *BankRelease* or *Debug* Builds
-  * It's because the game tries to load a missing debug keyboard layout file.
+  * It's because the game tries to load a missing debug keyboard layout file
     * This can probably be fixed by just editing some lines in the source code.

 # Final Thoughts